 HPV vaccines contain virus-like particles that closely resemble particles on HPV’s surface.
 These illicit a strong immune response, enabling a person to produce high levels of antibodies against HPV, which provides effective protection.

 The CDC states that the HPV vaccines are

 Aside from helping prevent HPV infections, large-scale studies published in

-While Cervarix and Gardasil help prevent infection from two high-risk HPV types (HPV16 and HPV18) compared with Gardasil-9, evidence suggests that their efficacy is comparable, as these two HPV types are responsible for most HPV-caused cancers.
+While Cervarix and Gardasil help prevent infection from two high-risk HPV types (HPV16 and HPV18) compared with Gardasil-9,

 The CDC notes that HPV vaccination may not be advisable for individuals older than age 26 years, since giving the vaccine to a person in this age group offers less benefit.
 But people ages 27–45 years who have not received a vaccination can speak with their doctors to discuss their options and whether the vaccine will benefit them.